Fuzzy-trace theory: Developmental variability in dual processes

 The principle of developmental variability in dual processes posits that verbatim and gist processes show variability across the lifespan.
 More specifically, verbatim and gist processes have been shown to improve between early childhood and young adulthood.
 Regarding verbatim processes, older children are better at retrieval of verbatim traces than younger children, although even very young children (4-year-olds) are able to retrieve verbatim information at above chance level.
-For instance, source memory accuracy greatly increases between 4-year-olds and 6-year-olds, and memory for nonsense words (i.e., words without a meaning, such as neppez) has been shown to increase between 7- and 10-year-olds.
+For instance, source memory accuracy greatly increases between 4-year-olds and 6-year-olds, and memory for nonsense words (i.e., words without a meaning) has been shown to increase between 7- and 10-year-olds.
 Gist processes also improve with age.
 For example, semantic clustering in free recall increases from 8-year-olds to 14-year-olds, and meaning connection across words and sentences has been shown to improve between 6- and 9-year-olds.
 In particular, the notion that gist memory improves with age plays a central role in FTT's prediction of age increases in false memory, a counterintuitive pattern that has been called developmental reversal.

 Regarding old age, several studies suggest that verbatim memory declines between early and late adulthood, while gist memory remains fairly stable.
 Experiments indicate that older adults perform worse on tasks that require retrieval of surface features from studied items relative to younger adults.
 In addition, results with measurement models that quantify verbatim and gist processes indicate that older adults are less able to use verbatim traces during recall than younger adults.